People who work in healthcare often deal with death, dying and bereavement as part of their job.

 - ask for support if you need it

-- identify healthy ways to cope and look after your mental health
+- find healthy ways to cope and look after your mental health

 Be kind and patient with yourself.
 There is no right or wrong way to feel or react after a bereavement or loss.
 Everyone copes with grief in different ways.